-People who use Right at Home Derby services
+People who use Right at Home Nottingham services

-Right at Home Derby is a provider of Home Care Services.
+Right at Home Nottingham is a provider of Home Care Services.

 Your personal details may also be used for:

-- The purpose of processing payment for services and as such will be held on our accountancy system Xero, by our card payment provider, Card Save and by our direct debit provider, GoCardless.
+- The purpose of processing payment for services and as such will be held on our accountancy system Xero and will also be held by our card payment provider, Global Payments.

 -The purpose of scheduling your package of Home Care and as such will be held on our scheduling system Access PeoplePlanner.

--The purpose of electronic monitoring and record keeping and as such will be held on our electronic monitoring System Access Care Planning.
+-The purpose of electronic monitoring and record keeping and as such will be held on our electronic monitoring System Access PeoplePlanner.

 We may disclose Personal Data (including Sensitive Personal Data) to third parties in certain limited circumstances, such asto our CareGivers, or to any other person or party if we believe such disclosure is in your best interest; appropriate for the performance of the Services; or is required as a matter of law.
 If another person or organisation is paying your fees, and / or has agreed to guarantee your obligations under your Agreement for the supply of care services, details of their name, address and payment record may also be submitted to a third party.

-Job applicants, current and former Right at Home Derby employees
+Job applicants, current and former Right at Home Nottingham employees

 What will we do with the information you provide to us?